-What makes a good rice porridge?
-One thing: the broth.
 No matter what kind of broth you use, make sure you use a good, tasty broth since all the flavours in the porridge basically comes from the broth.
 You can even make your own broth to make sure the flavours are just how you want them to be.
-But we used a store-bought chicken broth that we like, and it still does a good job with flavouring our porridge.
-One thing to note though, most rice porridges are made with meat-based broth and have some kind of meat chunks in them.
-If you’re vegetarian, you can definitely try making it with some vegetable broth, although we’ve never tried ourselves.
-Maybe we’ll give it a try one day and let you know how that turns out!
+We used a store-bought chicken broth that we like, and it still does a good job with flavouring our porridge.
+One thing to note, most rice porridges are made with meat-based broth and have some kind of meat chunks in them.
+If you're vegetarian, you can definitely try making it with some vegetable broth, although we've never tried ourselves.
+Maybe we'll give it a try one day and let you know how that turns out!

 Some people love eating porridge on its own, without any toppings whatsoever.
-But us, we’re basically the king and queens of toppings.
-We’d put so much toppings that sometimes you wouldn’t even be able to see that there’s porridge underneath (true story).
-And the most important toppings to have on a bowl of rice porridge for us are fried shallots, green onions, and coriander!
-It’s the trinity of toppings (for us anyway).
+But us, we're basically the king and queens of toppings.
+We'd put so much toppings that sometimes you wouldn't even be able to see that there's porridge underneath (true story).
+Fried shallots, green onions and coriander are our favorite toppings to add to our bowl of rice porridge.
+It's the trinity of toppings (for us anyway).
 They just give the dish so much more flavours, fragrance, and textures!
 You can make fried shallots at home by simply deep-frying some shallots, or you can also buy it online or at an Asian supermarket.
-You can also add eggs such as century eggs or half-cooked eggs, like the one we used in this recipe and in our Japanese Beef Bowl (Gyudon) recipe.
+You can also add eggs such as century eggs or salted eggs.
 And one of the best best best sides to eat the porridge with is youtiao, or Chinese fried doughnuts.
-We love eating porridge with youtiao, but we didn’t use it in this recipe since it’s kind of hard to get a good youtiao in Montreal.
-But maybe we’ll make a recipe of it, stay tuned!
+Other popular topping includes zhacai, salted duck eggs, bamboo shoots, pickled tofu, or century eggs.

 - 3/4 cup long-grain white rice